Bromus grossus

 Bromus grossus, the whiskered brome, is a species of flowering plant in the family Poaceae.
-It is native to central Europe, and has been introduced to Great Britain, and New York and Oregon in the United States.
+It is native to central Europe, and has been introduced to Great Britain, New York and Oregon in the United States.
 It has gone extinct in the Netherlands.
-During the Neolithic it arose as a weed of spelt fields, and due to changing agricultural practices is now considered highly endangered under the Habitats Directive.
+During the Neolithic it arose as a weed of spelt fields, and due to changing agricultural practices, it is now considered highly endangered under the Habitats Directive.

+Distribution, ecology and conservation

+Bromus grossus was once a widespread companion of traditional winter cereals such as spelt and rye across the calcareous farmlands of central-western Europe.
+Historical herbarium records and floristic surveys compiled for Belgium show that, during the late nineteenth century, the grass was recorded from more than seventy 4 × 4 km squares, chiefly on the limestone plateaux flanking the Meuse valley.
+By the late twentieth century, however, it survived in barely a dozen Belgian localities, and comparable declines have been documented in France, Switzerland and southern Germany.
+The pattern is closely tied to agricultural intensification: deep ploughing, systematic herbicide use, mineral fertilisers and the near disappearance of on-farm spelt seed stocks have eliminated the shallow-tilled, nutrient-poor field margins where B. grossus completes its annual life cycle.